leanprover-community/lean4-samples/SimpleMonads/readme.md

 ```

 This takes an error type `ε`, a monad `m`, and the ok type `α` and uses the monad `m` to transform
-the type `Except ε α` to create the return type.
-The `T` in `ExceptT` is short for "transformer",
+the type `Except ε α` to create a new return type, whatever type is defined by the monad we choose
-so `ExceptT` is a monad based type transformer.
+to use here.
+The `T` in `ExceptT` is short for "transformer", so `ExceptT` is a monad based type
+transformer.

 Now the `divide` function is using the `Id` monad which is the identity transform so the return type
-in this case will simply be `Except String Float`.
+in this case will be unchanged `Except String Float`.
+This `Id` monad might seem a bit weird right
+now, but later we will see how we can replace that with something more useful.

 So the `divide` function can return an Exception object containing an error of type `String` or a ok
 result of type Float - which is exactly what we wanted.